nick2498/nft-website/README.md

 ## About🚀
 - **Feature:** UI design.
 - **Tech Stack:** HTML, CSS, and Bootstrap.
 - **Contribution:** Built a responsive website for my NFT project, using HTML and modern CSS techniques such as Grid, Flexbox, pseudo-selectors, and animation.
-I make it responsive because responsive design is an approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.
+Made it responsive because responsive design is an approach to web design that aims to make web pages render well across a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.

 ## Creator⭐
 **👨‍💻 Naitik Gupta**